samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Devour Soul.*** Whenever you use *Blackrazor* to reduce a creature to 0 Hit Points, the sword slays the creature and devours its soul unless it is a Construct or an Undead.
 A creature whose soul has been devoured by *Blackrazor* can be restored to life only by a [Wish](/spells/2619213-wish) spell.

-When *Blackrazor* devours a soul that isn’t yours, you gain [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to the slain creature’s Hit Point maximum.
+When *Blackrazor* devours a soul that isn't yours, you gain [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to the slain creature's Hit Point maximum.

-***Haste.*** *Blackrazor* can cast [Haste](/spells/2619141-haste) on you, after which it can’t cast this spell again until the next dawn. *Blackrazor* decides when to cast the spell, which takes effect at the start of your turn.
+***Haste.*** *Blackrazor* can cast [Haste](/spells/2619141-haste) on you, after which it can't cast this spell again until the next dawn. *Blackrazor* decides when to cast the spell, which takes effect at the start of your turn.
 The spell lasts for 1 minute (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required) or until *Blackrazor* decides to end it, which it can do at the end of any of your turns.

 ***Sentience.*** *Blackrazor* is a sentient Chaotic Neutral weapon with an Intelligence of 17, a Wisdom of 10, and a Charisma of 19.
 It has hearing and [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) out to 120 feet.